WATCH OUR STONE AND BRICK VENEER TUTORIAL VIDEOS

 Q. What is the installed price of manufactured stone?

-A. The installed price is approximately $18.00 – $22.00 per square foot based on the brand and style of stone chosen.
+A. The installed price is approximately $20.00 – $50.00 per square foot based on many factors including brand of stone, style of stone chosen, installation technique, location of the job, interior vs exterior application, and many other jobsite variables.